Career Profile (Salary, Job Titles, Grad School Data)

 If you are asking yourself these questions, you probably already plan ahead for your education and career.
 It's critical for an accountant to plan ahead for the financial outcomes facing the individual, business or organization they serve.

-Accountants today rely on software like QuickBooks and Quicken, programs which are regularly updating and evolving.
+Accountants today rely on software programs and A.I. which are regularly updating and evolving.
 A strong accountant is able to stay ahead of new technology and quickly adapt to processes that make accounting professionals more efficient and accurate.

 Accounting is all about managing financial data.
 Working with data requires a strong attention to detail and comfort working with important information.
 Small errors can have large, real-world consequences.
 This makes the work of an accountant both incredibly valuable, and uniquely challenging.